nishamuktewar/techtree/20180212-triage/nisha.md

     - examples are generated using one or more chosen attack models and added to the training set
     - increased robustness, but does not perform as well when a different attack strategy is used
     - tends to make the model more robust to white-box attacks than to black-box attacks due to gradient masking

-Libraries/ tools/ API: Look at CleverHans [repo](https://github.com/tensorflow/cleverhans), a Python library to benchmark machine learning systems' vulnerability to adversarial examples
+    - library: CleverHans [repo](https://github.com/tensorflow/cleverhans), a Python library to benchmark machine learning systems' vulnerability to adversarial examples

 2. Defensive distillation:
     - trains the classifier in two rounds using a variant of the distillation method.
 This has the desirable effect of learning a smoother network and reducing the amplitude of gradients around input points, making it difficult for attackers